ceramicnetwork/.github/SPECIFICATION.md

 ### Conflict resolution

-If there are two different branches for a specific stream log, the canonical branch is determined by looking at the conflicting anchor commits to determine which update happened first.
+If there are two different branches for a specific stream's commit log, the canonical branch is determined by looking at the conflicting anchor commits to determine which update happened first.
 When both anchors are on the same blockchain, the blockheight of the anchor is used; if the anchors are on different blockchains, the block timestamp is used.

 It is important to note that an update might have an earlier anchor commit but not follow the [update rules](#update-rules) for the given streamtype.
 Therefore conflict resolution is applied after the update rules have been correctly applied.
 Since most streamtypes requires signed updates, a malicious actor would need to get access to the private key(s) of the stream creator in order to even create a valid conflicting branch.